1 | Shoal Bay

 The long beach is also perfect for strolling along the water's edge or sunning.
 Be sure to check out the new pier, built for fishing boats and sightseeing.

-This beach is in the heart of the neighborhood of Cove Bay, only 0.8 miles (1.3 km) south of the center of Meads Bay.
+This beach is only 0.8 miles (1.3 km) from the center of Meads Bay.

 1 | Merrywing Bay Beach